kblomqvist/withings-cli/README.md

 withings config apisecret [SECRET]
 ```

-Note!
-Do not disclose your API secret to anyone.
+*Note!* Do not disclose your API secret to anyone.
 As per the Withings'
 Terms of Service, you are responsible for maintaining the secrecy
 and security of your keys.

-Note!
-Keys will be stored to `~/.withings`, programmatically chmod to 0600.
+*Note!* Keys will be stored in `~/.withings` (programmatically chmod to 0600).

 ### Add user